2lambda123/albrechtlab.github.io/wormtracker/introduction.md

  * Ethogram: Displays ethogram and summarizes behavioral state probability and speed over time.
  * WormDensity: Summarizes behavioral state and speed data over space and time.

-Video tracking, behavior segmentation, and data analysis were performed using MATLAB v7.0.1 with the Image Processing toolbox.
-Scripts have been tested on Windows XP and 7.
+Video tracking, behavior segmentation, and data analysis were performed using MATLAB R2016+ with the Image Processing toolbox.
+Scripts have been tested on Windows 10.

 ## Example Video
 C. elegans in a microfluidic behavior arena, captured with a [single worm tracker](http://www.mrc-lmb.cam.ac.uk/wormtracker/).